Laundromat (song): Background and recording

-After Nivea's debut solo single "Don't Mess With the Radio" underperformed in 2001, her record label Jive delayed the US release of her self-titled debut album to the following year.
-During this time, she worked with R. Kelly on the songs "Ya Ya Ya", "The One for Me", and "Laundromat" for the album; these were the last tracks to be added to Nivea prior to its release.
+After Nivea's debut solo single "Don't Mess With the Radio" underperformed in 2001, her record label Jive pushed back the US release of her self-titled debut album to the following year.
+During this time, she worked with R. Kelly on the songs "Ya Ya Ya", "The One for Me", and "Laundromat" for Nivea; these were the last tracks to be added to the album prior to its release.
 Although Nivea was delayed in the US, Jive released the album internationally with a different track list, which did not include Kelly's songs.

 Kelly wrote, arranged, and produced "Laundromat", and performed uncredited vocals on the track.
 In a 2003 Sister 2 Sister interview, Nivea said she did not know Kelly had not been credited and denied claims this was done to hide his involvement with the song.
 "Laundromat" was recorded and mixed at Rock Land recording studio, Chicago.
 Kelly mixed the song with Ian Mereness, who programmed it with Abel Garibaldi.
 Jason Mlodzinski assisted with mixing and programming.
 Andy Gallas recorded the track with Mereness and Garibaldi.
 Tom Coyne mastered all of the songs for Nivea, including "Laundromat".